-This Koh Lanta guide is a great introduction to the beautiful low key Thai island.
-Here's our top things to do in Koh Lanta, Thailand, where to eat and where to stay.
+This Koh Lanta guide is a great introduction to the best things to do on this beautiful low key Thai island.

 Koh Lanta, Thailand